Wortham Tumble Down Dick

 grid reference TM 091 792Something we've got wrong about this establishment?
 Something more you think we should know about it?
 Please email us

 The closure date of this pub is unknown, but the most recent Eye licensing records we've seen show it open at least as late as 1967.

-The name Tumbledown Dick is believed to refer to Richard Cromwell, son of the Lord Protector.
-Though it has also been claimed that it refers to a once-popular dance.
+The name Tumbledown Dick is believed to refer to Richard Cromwell, who inherited the title Lord Protector from his father Oliver, as this was one of his nicknames.
+It has also been claimed that it refers to a once-popular dance.

 The pub is also listed at the Ling in 1874-1922.